segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 strat: adobe
 ---

-## Data Mapping Model Overview
+This page explains in detail how to configure your Segment Adobe Analytics Destination settings to customzie how your Segment calls are formatted when they're sent to Adobe Analytics.

-As mentioned elsewheree, Segment uses a user-action data model, which uses different types of calls to track a user's different activities on a website or app.
-Adobe Analytics uses page views as the basic unit of activity, and specific data variables such as "props", eVars, lVars, and hVars to add details that allow more nuanced analysis.

-This page explains in detail how to configure your Segment Adobe Analytics Destination settings to customzie your Segment calls for Adobe Analytics.
+Segment uses a user-action data model, which uses different types of calls to track a user's different activities on a website or app.
+Adobe Analytics uses page views as the basic unit of activity, and specific data variables such as "props", eVars, lVars, and hVars to add details that allow more granular analysis.
+The Adobe Analytics destination settings in the Segment App allow you to create mappings between properties in your Segment calls and Adobe's expected format.

 <!-- TODO Brie: link to in mobile?
 7. [Context Data Variables](#context-data-variables) -->